scds/intro-spss/lessons/lesson4.md

 <img src="../assets/img/lessons/stats22.png" alt="" width="100%" style="border: solid 2px black">

-To demonstrate, let's create a simple bar graph with job satisfaction on our X axis and household income on our Y access.
+To demonstrate, let's create a simple bar graph with job satisfaction on the X axis and household income on the Y axis.
 We can also assign a custom title, "Income by Job Satisfaction".

 <img src="../assets/img/lessons/stats23.png" alt="" width="100%" style="border: solid 2px black">